gilaniasher/backend-templates/typescript-backend/README.md

 > **Java Version**: Java 8 or higher is required to run DynamoDB locally.

 ```
-nvm use                    # Use the same Node version as Lambda (Node 14)
+nvm use                    # Use the same Node version as Lambda (Node 20)
 npm i
 npx sls dynamodb install   # Will install local DynamoDB JARs
+aws configure
 ```

 ## Running Locally